Mary MacSwiney: Death of Terence MacSwiney, becoming a TD

 In the summer of 1920, a number of imprisoned Irish republicans went on hunger strike, most prominently the now Lord Mayor of Cork Terence MacSwiney.
 The British government resolved not to cave to the demands of the strikers, fearing that it would contribute towards a widespread revolution in Ireland.
 Terence began his strike on 12 August and rapidly it became an international cause célèbre, being reported on from all over the world.
 Terence would ultimately die on 25 October 1920 and would be held up as a martyr by the now-pulsating Irish nationalist movement.

 Throughout Terence's strike, both Mary, her sister Annie, and Terence's wife Muriel MacSwiney kept vigil and visited him daily, and were thrust into the roles of republican activists.
 All of them were deeply traumatised by Terence's death, and were driven into extreme militant Irish republicanism thereafter, Mary perhaps most of all.

-In the wake of Terance's death, Mary and Muriel MacSwiney embarked on a seven-month tour of the United States, intended to raise awareness of the Irish cause in America.
+In the wake of Terance's death, Mary and Muriel MacSwiney embarked on a seven-month tour (1920–1921) of the United States, intended to raise awareness of the Irish cause in America.
 As part of the tour she gave evidence in Washington, D.C., before the American Commission on Conditions in Ireland.
+Mary MacSwiney ended up paying a considerable amount of money of her own to cover the costs of the tour.

 At the 1921 Irish elections, MacSwiney was elected for Sinn Féin to the Cork Borough constituency (taking her seat in Dáil Éireann), taking the seat that had once been held by her brother.
 Another brother, Seán, was also elected to the Dáil in a different Cork constituency.

 Opposition to Anglo-Irish Treaty

 By the end of 1921, the Irish and British had begun discussing peace terms in London.
 In October 1921, a second delegation was to be sent to London, that for the first time included Michael Collins.
 MacSwiney, who remained implacably opposed pleaded with Éamon De Valera to be allowed to go.
 She was refused as Éamon De Valera thought her "too extreme."

 Following the signing of Anglo-Irish Treaty, MacSwiney made clear her utter opposition to it during debates in the Dáil between December 1921 to January 1922, declaring she would prefer to resume the war:

 On 21 December MacSwiney spoke for 2 hours and 41 minutes against the treaty, the longest speech by any member during the debates, criticising the agreement from all angles.
-MacSwiney's speech drew the ire of many of the pro-treaty TDs, Arthur Griffith and Ernest Blythe amongst them.
+Her speech was described as being "uncompromisingly Republican" and drew the ire of many of the pro-treaty TDs, Arthur Griffith and Ernest Blythe amongst them.
 Ultimately, TDs would vote to endorse the treaty by a vote of 64 to 57.
-The result was devastating to MacSwiney, and in the aftermath, she publically endorsed threats of violence by the Irish Republican Army against pro-treaty TDs.
+The result was devastating to MacSwiney, and in the aftermath, she publicly endorsed threats of violence by the Irish Republican Army against pro-treaty TDs.